DennisFaucher/firecracker/README.md

 Learning Firecracker "Serverless" MicroVMs

 ## Why?
 I have been reading about simple, fast, programmatic virtual machines.
 First, I learned Ubuntu Multipass (full-fat, but quick to deploy VMs), and then moved on to Firecracker.
-If you have every used an AWS serverless function, or written an AWS serverless function, the function runs on a short-lived VM.
+If you have ever used an AWS serverless function, or written an AWS serverless function, the function runs on a short-lived VM.
 That VM uses the firecracker technology.

 Here is the description of firecracker from https://firecracker-microvm.github.io/